What do you want to learn?

 How do I start an Amazon FBA business?

-Before you choose Amazon as a sales channel and FBA as a fulfillment method, take a step back and look at your ecommerce strategy as a whole.
+Before you choose Amazon as a sales channel and FBA as a fulfilment method, take a step back and look at your ecommerce strategy as a whole.
 What products will you sell?
 What brand experience do you want to create?

 To get started, check out this Ecommerce Store Launch Checklist for a step-by-step guide to getting started selling online.